Rishikumar7137/Unstop-Talent-Park-PS1/README.md

 # Unstop-Talent-Park-PS1
-A project for development of recommendation system for Unstop platform to enhance talent engagement using EDA and improve hiring efficiency thorough Machine Learning model
+A project for development of recommendation system for Unstop platform to enhance talent engagement using EDA and improve hiring efficiency through Machine Learning model

 ## Problem Statements